lauralindal/datavis-forscher_innen/README.md

 Finally, we display a *ranking* of the top 30 institutions by their project count to illustrate how the most actively supported institutions are doing regarding their gender index.
 We're keeping the meaning of *dot size* and *dot color* from out previous visualization, thus providing linked highlighting.

 ### <a name="algorithm"></a>Algorithm design
 The dataset was already small due to the data preprocessing that we needed to create the gender index.
-However, we also decided to display only institutions that have more than five projects (TODO stimmt das noch?) related to them.
+However, we also decided to display only institutions that have more than five projects (TODO stimmt das noch? ja) related to them.
 Thus, we could ensure a quick visualization with focus on those institutions that matter on a larger scale of this context.

 ## <a name="validation"></a> Validation
 We validated the design with one person who is doing their PhD in sociology and gender studies, and is thus very interested in this visualization.
 According to Munzner, possible threats are: addressing the wrong problem, bad data / operation abstraction, ineffective encoding / interaction technique, slow algorithm.
 We focused on the first three threats.